 You can eat your ‘sheftalies’ stuffed in pita bread with salad, lemon, and dips like ‘tzatziki,’ ‘hummus,’ or ‘tahini salad.’

 Another option is to eat the meatballs with a side of pickles and baked vegetables.
 The word “sheftalia” comes from Turkish, and it literally means ‘peach’.

 This is not surprising because ‘Sheftalies’ do look like juicy peaches and taste best when they are fresh!

-Similar to the Armenian ‘Dolma,’ ‘Koupepia’ is a must-have in a meat meze as its mouth-watering smell cannot leave you indifferent.
+Similar to the ‘Dolma,’ ‘Koupepia’ is a must-have in a meat meze as its mouth-watering smell cannot leave you indifferent.